BorisAndrews/BorisAndrews.github.io/publications/sp-schemes/index.md

 Applying our method to Hamiltonian systems, including the BBM equation, we derive a numerical integrator with exact energy conservation.
 Simulating the BBM equations using the ***modified* 2-stage Gauss method**, we observe **exact energy conservation** in the simulation.
-This avoids the artificial oscillations and provides more qualitatively accurate results. <br>
+This *avoids the artificial oscillations* and provides much more qualitatively accurate results. <br>
-(Note: The video is *intended* to appear stationary.
-This is the correct solution behaviour.)
+(Note: The video *should* appear stationary.
+It's loading fine; this is the correct solution behaviour!)

 Our framework however extends beyond Hamiltonian systems, and beyond conservation laws.
-We use for instance to develop numerical schemes for the *compressible Navier--Stokes equations* that:
+For instance, we use it to develop numerical schemes for the *compressible Navier--Stokes equations* that:
 - **Conserve mass, momentum, and energy**.
-- **Increase total entropy**. <br>
+- **Increase total entropy**.

-Further demonstrations of the framework can be found in the paper, and we are actively working on many more at the moment! <br>
+Further applications of the framework can be found in the paper, and we are actively working on many more at the moment! <br>
-The framework is general and powerful.
-If you are investigating any type of transient system, we hope our work can provide a simple approach for generating realistic simulations.
+The framework is *general and powerful*.
+If you are investigating any type of transient system, we hope our work can provide a simple approach for generating more physically realistic simulations.

-We would both gladly discuss it further!
+*We would both gladly discuss it further!*
 - <a href="mailto:boris.andrews@maths.ox.ac.uk">boris.andrews@maths.ox.ac.uk</a>
 - <a href="mailto:patrick.farrell@maths.ox.ac.uk">patrick.farrell@maths.ox.ac.uk</a>